 Location: Arequipa - This morning, head on a leader-led orientation walk with your group, where you’ll visit the main square and Mercado San Camilo.
 During your walk around Arequipa, you'll come to understand why it’s referred to as the ‘White City’.
 Built out of the pale volcanic rock, the old buildings shine brightly in the sunshine.
 The remainder of the day is free for you to relax and explore Arequipa.
 Perhaps start at Monasterio de Santa Catalina – this 16th-century convent has a unique history, having once only accepted women from high-class Spanish families.
 From here, drop by the Juanita Museum and take a look at the ‘Ice Maiden’ – the well-preserved mummified remains of a young Inca girl who died in the 1440s.
 Otherwise, while away the rest of your day in the cafes and restaurants surrounding the main plaza, tasting a rich Peruvian coffee.

 Day - 7

-Location: Colca Canyon - In the morning, at around 8 am, venture out by minivan to Chivay (approximately 5 hours).
-There’ll be plenty of time to stop and take pictures along the way, as you're likely to see llamas, alpacas and vicunas.
-After around two hours of driving, you'll have the chance to try some coca tea – a local herbal variety made from leaves of the coca plant – from roadside tea stalls.
-After a third stop at Patapampa (the highest place of the trip at 4,800 metres above sea level), descend to Chivay town.
-Choose to spend your evening soaking in the baths, dining on Alpaca steak or listening to live Andean music at a pena (music hall).
+Location: Colca Canyon - In the morning, around 8 am, venture out by private vehicle to Chivay (approximately 5 hours).
+There’ll be plenty of time to stop and take pictures along the way as you're likely to see llamas, alpacas and vicunas.
+You'll have the chance to try some coca tea – a local herbal variety made from leaves of the coca plant – from roadside tea stalls.
+After a third stop at Patapampa (the highest point of your adventure, standing at 4800 metres above sea level), descend into Chivay town for a free evening.
+Choose to spend it soaking in the local baths, dining on Alpaca steak or listening to live Andean music at a pena (music hall).
 Your group leader will know all of the best spots to go, so be sure to ask them.